vocalpy/crowsetta/doc/index.rst

         >>> scribe = crowsetta.Transcriber(user_config=my_config)
         >>> seq = scribe.toseq(file='my_annotation.mat', file_format='myformat_name')

-For more about how that works, please see :ref:`how-to-user-format`.
+For more about how that works, please see :ref:`howto-user-format`.

 **Save and load annotations in plain text files**
 -------------------------------------------------